fuse-box/fuse-box/docs/configuration.md

 })
 ```

-In this scenario, your `homeDir` will be exposed to the development server.
-If you are running your own, make sure you have mapped `src/` to your actual source code folder.
+In you would like to serve your sourcemaps from your `homeDir`, you can use `sourceRoot`property to define the route mapped to your development server.
+Otherwise, you have to define manually mapped it to your `src/` to your actual source code folder.

-You can also set the sourceRoot (will apply for Typescript, Babel and CSS)

 ```js
 FuseBox.init({